 My favorite Dancong teas come from Generation Tea, despite their hideous and outdated website.
 This company specializes in high quality Chinese teas and their 2015 Wild Duck Shit Guangdong Dancong is on another level.
 And don’t worry: there’s a perfectly good, non-disgusting reason for the name.

 The duck shit tea is incredibly expensive.
-The Ya Shi Xiang Phoenix Dancong from Teavivre is also an incredible tea, but not nearly as rare.
+The Ya Shi Xiang Phoenix Dancong from Teavivre is also a great tea, but not nearly as rare.
 It costs a lot less as a result.

 If you’ve looking for something a bit less expensive still, try Teavivre’s Da Wu Ye (Big Dark Leaf) Phoenix Dan Cong.
-Obviously the quality is not as high as the two choices above, but it’s still a really good tea.
+Obviously the quality is not as high, but it’s still a really good tea.